luazhizhan/CSC1009-ATM-CLI/README.md

 4. Transaction History
 5. Manage Account

-Some of the features such as transaction history and account management are not commonly found on ATMs.
-We decided to include them to enhance our ATM.
+Some of these features such as transaction history and account management are not as commonly found on ATMs.
+We decided to include them to enhance our application.

 ## Built With